 In this section, we develop our new approach for estimation of behavioral responses to taxation.
 We will do so in three steps.
-First, we set up a simple theoretical framework in the context of income taxation and show the basic difficulties in estimating income responses to different types of tax variation.
-Second, we revisit and reinterpret the state-of-the-art estimation strategies starting from the work of Gruber & Saez (2002).
-Finally, we layout a new estimation approach that allows for graphical validation and identification of income responses to tax reforms.
+First, we set up a simple theoretical framework in the context of income taxation and show the basic difficulties in estimating behavioral responses to different types of tax variation.
+Second, we revisit and reinterpret the standard estimation strategies covering both the original approach by Gruber & Saez (2002) as well as the more recent work by Weber (2014).
+Finally, we lay out a new estimation approach that allows for graphical validation and identification of behavioral responses to tax reforms.

-Theoretical Framework
+2.1 Theoretical Framework

 To fix ideas we start by setting up a simple model for the "supply" of taxable income.
 Each individual i at time t maximizes the following quasi-linear utility function subject to a potentially non-linear budget set where $c{it}$ is consumption, $z{it}$ is taxable income and $x{it}$ is a set of other variables, such as the number of children, marital status or underlying components of taxable income that may affect individuals' tax liability $T_t(z{it}; x{it})$ in addition to their taxable income.
-The last term
+The last term of equation (1) captures the disutility associated with earning income, which is governed by the parameters $n{it}$ , and $\varepsilon$ .
+These parameters can - as we show below - be interpreted as individuals' counterfactual income in the absence of taxation (potential income) and the